 We’ve put together a list of the most commonly asked questions about how pest inspections can impact your VA loan, and which states require them, so let’s dive in.

 In more than 30 states, a termite inspection is required for homes purchased with a VA loan.
-A good rule of thumb is to look at a Termite Infestation Probability Map and see if your home falls in the “heavy” to “moderate” areas.
+A good rule of thumb is to look at a Termite Infestation Probability Map and see if your home falls in the “moderate to heavy” or "very heavy" areas.

 Most of the country falls in the moderate to heavy probability, with only the Northern states considered reasonably safe from termites.
 Let’s go state-by-state to see if your state falls within the “safe” zone.